 - vertical lines of not less than eight inches in length and not less than one inch in width;

 - placed so that the bottom of the mark is not less than three feet from the ground or more than five feet from the ground; and

 - placed at locations that are readily visible to any person approaching the property and no more than:

 (a) 100 feet apart on forest land; or

 (b) 1,000 feet apart on land other than forest land.

-The law also provides that a person receives notice if the owner of the property or someone with apparent authority to act for the owner provides notice to the person by oral or written communication.
-An offense under this section is a Class C misdemeanor punishable by a fine not to exceed $200, except that the offense is a Class A misdemeanor if it is shown on the trial of the offense that, after entering the property, the license holder was personally given the notice by oral communication described by Subsection (b) and subsequently failed to depart.
+The law says a person receives notice if the owner of the property or someone with apparent authority to act for the owner provides notice to the person by oral or written communication.
+An offense under this section is a Class C misdemeanor punishable by a fine not to exceed $200.
+The punishment is elevated to a Class A misdemeanor if, after entering the property, the license holder was personally given the notice by oral communication and subsequently failed to leave.